 One of these techniques could help to validate the idea with the expert team better.

 Why design is also so important?

 The global statistic states that the number of mobile users using internet banking on mobile devices is significantly growing each year.
 Just compare 27 % in 2017 and 43% in 2018.

 Around 23 billion apps are launched each year globally.
-However, smartphone users install a new app each 4-5 months.
+However, smartphone users install a new app every 4-5 months.
 It means that is it getting harder to attract new users and gain their trust.
-Fintech is a domain where usability, simplicity in usage, authentic relationship with end users are crucial for growth.
+Fintech is a domain where usability, simplicity in usage, authentic relationship with end-users are crucial for growth.